 When good policies and great intentions come together with slow processes, it doesn’t matter how many times you go over something.
 Recurring issues are a huge problem for a lot of companies and require a lot of mundane processing to in the end fix nothing.

 However, every single one of those problems can be eliminated with automation.
-Let’s see how airSlate turns a rusty reporting process into a well-oiled, and automated workflow.
+Let’s see how airSlate turns a rusty incident reporting procedure into a well-oiled, and automated workflow.

 Automated incident reporting: how to implement it

-When you decide to move away from old school manual processes in favor of a modern incident report workflow, the first thing to decide on is the software you’ll use. airSlate is quickly dominating the market since its a no-code automation software, which means companies can onboard it without any specific technical knowledge or even an IT department.
+When you decide to move away from old-school manual processes in favor of a modern incident report workflow, the first thing to decide on is the software you’ll use. airSlate is a perfect solution for businesses of all sizes requiring an automated incident reporting system. airSlate is quickly dominating the market since it’s a no-code automation software, which means companies can onboard it without any specific technical knowledge or even an IT department.
+The platform has a smart document editor and an embedded legal esignature functionality that enables users to create, edit, and submit an incident report template in clicks.
 Specialized Bots, software robots, are key tools to airSlate’s success.
 But what really takes the cake and sets airSlate apart from its competitors is it provides free online courses that contain all the necessary information users need to automate Flows.
-Taking the airSlate Incident Reporting Course will teach you how to automate any reporting process quickly and effortlessly whether you’ve worked with an incident reporting system before or not.Set up the airSlate Incident Reporting Flow in no time:
+Taking the airSlate Incident Reporting Course will teach you how to automate any accident and incident reporting process quickly and effortlessly whether you’ve worked with an incident reporting system before or not.Set up the airSlate Incident Reporting Flow in no time:

 - Create an airSlate account or log in if you already have one.